Maclean-D/UndetectableAIDiscord/README.md

 Turn on Discord developer mode, right click the server you added it to and "Copy Server ID"
 - `UNDETECTABLE_API_KEY`: Your Undetectable AI API key

-Create an Undectable.AI Account and obtain one here: https://undetectable.ai/develop
+Create an [Undectable.AI](https://undetectable.ai?fpr=yws1m) Account and paste your API key here.

-4. Run the bot:
+1. Run the bot:

 ```bash
 node index.js